uservoice/uservoice-ios-sdk/README.md

 You can set custom field values on the `UVConfig` object.
 These will be used associated with any tickets the user creates during their session.
 You can also use this to set default values for custom fields on the contact form.

+Note: You must first configure these fields in the UserVoice admin console.
+If you pass fields that are not recognized by the server, they will be ignored.

     config.customFields = [NSDictionary dictionaryWithObjectsAndKeys:@"Value", @"Key", nil];